Tasmania's flora, fauna and geology: Australia

 DAY 6: HEAD TOWARDS THE EAST COAST VIA TAMAR ISLAND AND LAUNCESTON

 Today you leave the central highlands area of Tasmania and head to the east coast, exploring en-route.
-You will embark on the Tamar Island short walk which takes you inside the Tamar Conservation Area.
-Paperbark trees and tall reeds line the walk leading us over an intricate network of mudflats and vegetation.
+You will go for a short walk on Tamar Island, which takes you inside the Tamar Conservation Area.
+Paperbark trees and tall reeds line the path, leading us over an intricate network of mudflats and vegetation.
 It is home to numerous waterbird and reptile species that can be viewed from the observation deck.
-The walk is fully boardwalked to reduce the impact on this fragile environment.
+The area is fully boardwalked to reduce the impact on this fragile environment.

-Enjoy lunch in Launceston, one of Australias oldest cities, before making your way out to the small seaside town of Bicheno.
-You will arrive in the late afternoon where you can settle in for the next two nights.
+Enjoy lunch in Launceston, one of Australia's oldest cities, before making your way out to the small seaside town of Bicheno.
+You will arrive in the late afternoon so you can settle in for the next two nights.

 DAY 7: FREYCINET NATIONAL PARK

-Today you'll head to Freycinet National Park to explore the rich geological and floral wonders of Tasmania's equal first National Park.
+Today you'll head to Freycinet National Park to explore the rich geological and floral wonders of one of Tasmania's oldest national parks.
 Around the world, national parks have been created to preserve truly magical places and there's no doubt Freycinet National Park has a magic all of its own.
-Freycinet has global appeal: it is iconic, memorable and breathtaking.
-The park is best known for the stunning beauty of Wineglass Bay - its crystal-clear waters and curvaceous white beach is one of Tasmania's most celebrated views.
+The park is best known for the stunning beauty of Wineglass Bay – its crystal-clear waters and white, crescent-shaped beach is one of Tasmania's most celebrated views.

 After an early dinner, venture out on a “Devils in the Dark” wildlife experience, which aims to maximise the opportunity of photographing the elusive Tasmanian devil under close to natural conditions (the animals free-range within a fenced peninsula of land).